On link diagrams that are minimal with respect to Reidemeister moves I and II: Reidemeister move III on the associated minimal diagrams

-\begin{Remark} Every RI-II equivalence class containing the diagram on the left hand side in Figures~\ref{RIII1}~and~\ref{RIII2} has a same or lower minimal crossing number compared with the RI-II equivalence class containing the corresponding diagram on the right hand side, since the diagrams on the right hand sides are all minimal and all the local moves do not change the number of crossings.
-Moreover, moves (1)--(4) in Figures~\ref{RIII1}~and~\ref{RIII2} do change the associated minimal diagrams, since we can apply a move $\mathrm{RI}_-$ or $\mathrm{RII}_-$ to every diagram on the left hand side (which suggests that these RI-II equivalence classes have a strictly lower minimal crossing number). \end{Remark}
+\begin{remark} Every RI-II equivalence class containing the diagram on the left hand side in Figures~\ref{fig:RIII_reduced}~and~\ref{fig:RIII*_reduced} has the same or fewer minimal crossing number (see Definition~\ref{def:minimal_crossing_number}) than the RI-II equivalence class containing the corresponding diagram on the right hand side, since the diagrams on the right hand sides are all minimal and every local move in Figure \ref{fig:RIII_reduced} and \ref{fig:RIII*_reduced} does not change the number of crossings.
+This means that, if the crossing number of the RI-II equivalence class of $D_{1}$ is equal to or greater than the crossing number of the RI-II equivalence class of $D_{2}$, then $D_{1}$ can be transformed into $D_{2}$ by applying moves $RI_{-}$ and $RII_{-}$ (the diagram becomes minimal), followed by a single move RIII or RIII*, followed by moves $RI_{+}$ and $RII_{+}$. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{theorem2}] Let us first prove the case of a move RIII.
+\begin{proof}[Proof of Theorem~\ref{theo:RIII_reduced}] Let us first prove cases of the move RIII.
 Assume that the two diagrams $D_{1}$ and $D_{2}$ are transformed to each other by applying a single move RIII, not a move RIII*.
-When we consider applying finitely many same moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to the two diagrams $D_{1}$ and $D_{2}$ which change the corresponding positions outside the two local disks for the move RIII until a move $\mathrm{RI}$ or $\mathrm{RII}$ cannot be applied to the outside of the two local disks, we get a 'special RIII'.
-Note that only the regions adjacent to the two triangles for the special RIII can be the monogons or the special bigons.
-Figure~\ref{RIII3} depicts this special RIII, whose every region around the two triangles is indicated by one alphabet.
+When we consider applying finitely many of the same moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to the two diagrams $D_{1}$ and $D_{2}$ which change the corresponding positions outside the two local disks of the move RIII until a move $\mathrm{RI}$ or $\mathrm{RII}$ cannot be applied to the outside of the two local disks, we get a special move RIII.
+Note that only the regions adjacent to the two triangles of the special move RIII can be monogons or the digons for moves RII.
+Figure~\ref{fig:RIII_special} depicts this special move RIII, whose every region around the two triangles is indicated by one alphabet.

-Let us consider every region adjacent to the two triangles for the special RIII in Figure~\ref{RIII3} on whether it is the monogon or the special bigon or not.
-Assume now that every monogon and every special bigon in regions $A$--$L$ does cover a single region in the two local disks in Figure~\ref{RIII3}.
+Let us classify all the regions adjacent to the two triangles (for the special move RIII depicted in Figure~\ref{fig:RIII_special}) by the numbers of monogons and the digons (for moves RII) in the regions.
+Assume now that every monogon and special digon of regions $A$--$L$ does cover a single region in the two local disks depicted in Figure~\ref{fig:RIII_special}.